 On socius citizenship, also see the Citizenship page.

 The Systema Socialis currently has two socii civitates, another name for member-states in the System with this type of citizenship.

-The Commonwealth of Kumano has been a socius state from October 2013 to July 2017, when the country disbanded.
+The Commonwealth of Kumano was a socius state from October 2013 to July 2017, when the country disbanded.
 It was a micronation with many cultural, philosophical, and political tenets related to Sandus.
 Former Kumanoese citizens are still eligible to become socii citizens.

 The Kingdom of Überstadt has been a socius state since July 2014 and is a micronation with similar philosophical, social, political, and ideological beliefs as Sandus.
 Find more about Überstadt here.

 On 17 November 2016, the State of Sandus and her two socii civitates partners, Kumano and Überstadt, signed the Treaty on the Establishment of the Social System significantly reforming the agreements.
 The new Social System operates in much the same way as the former Sandum-only alliance system, but the Systema Socialis operates as an international organisation.